svkucheryavski/mdatools-js/README.md

 ## What is new

-Version **1.x.x** introduces many breaking changes as the library was almost fully re-written from the scratch.
-If you used a pre-release version (0.6.1), do not upgrade.

-The documentation below has been also re-written to match the new version.

 ### v.
+1.5.0
+released 10/03/2026

+* code revision with numerous small improvements and bug fixes.

+### v.
 1.4.0
 released 24/09/2024

-* added methods for incomplete beta function, CDF anf quantile function for F-distribution, and corresponding helper methods.
+* added methods for incomplete beta function, CDF and quantile function for F-distribution, and corresponding helper methods.

 ### v.
 1.3.x